oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 - Client requests `/protected`.
 - Jakarta EE Security 3.0 intercepts this request based on OIDC configuration and authentication requirement for the endpoint and redirects to Auth0 for authentication.
-- Upon successful authentication, Auth0 redirects back to `/callback` endpoint, sending authorization code.
+- Upon successful authentication, Auth0 redirects back to `/callback` endpoint, sending the authorization code.
-- Jakarta EE Security 3.0 intercepts the request to the `/callback`endpoint and sends the authorization code back to Auth0.
+- Jakarta EE Security 3.0 intercepts the request to the `/callback` endpoint and sends the authorization code back to Auth0.
 - Auth0 accepts the authorization code, verifies it, and returns an access token (and possibly an identity token) to the Jakarta EE Security 3.0 framework.
-- Once a verified JWT is received and unpacked, the user is authenticated and the `@ServletSecurity` annotation requirement is checked.
+- Once a verified JWT is received and unpacked, the user is authenticated, and the `@ServletSecurity` annotation requirement is checked.
 If the user is a member of the `Everyone` group, the `ProtectedServlet.doGet()` method is called.
 - The  `ProtectedServlet.doGet()` method programmatically redirects back to `/protected`.

 All of that happened above when you logged into Auth0 and loaded the protected servlet.
 Since this servlet handily prints out the JWT, I thought it would be nice to see how to secure a web API using a JWT, which is what you'll see in the next section.